mefistotelis/pylabview/README.md

 To get specifics about command line arguments of each tool, run them with `--help` option.
 Some tools also have additional remarks in their headers - try viewing them.

+# Supported versions

+The tools were tested on all standard VIs from LabVIEW 2014 and LabVIEW 6.0.
+These standard VIs included a variety of versions, ie LV14 contains some VIs created in previous versions down to LabVIEW 8.6.

+But the actual development was made with LabVIEW 2014 in mind.
+Other versions may get less resources converted to XML, or may require some tweaks to work.

 # Verification

 If you want to verify whrther your specific file will be handled correctly by the tool, try:
 - extracting it to XML
 - re-creating it from the XML
-- checking whether oroginal and re-created file are binary identical, or load with all features in LabView
+- checking whether oroginal and re-created file are binary identical, or load with all features in LabVIEW

 Note that many LLB files created by the tool will not be binary identical to the originals; this is because some items in these files are not ordered, and the order depends on specific timing between threads while the file was saved.

 A few example files are included in the project.